HMEI Early Childhood Education Course Structure

-Successful completion of Period II includes attendance at 90% of lectures, demonstrations and workshops; active participation in discussions and practice sessions; development of classroom materials as required and completion of curriculum albums.
+Successful completion of Period II includes attendance at 90% of lectures and demonstrations; active participation in discussions and practice sessions; development of classroom materials as required; and completion of curriculum albums.
 Attendance and participation are required.
 Missed sessions may be made up with the approval of the Academic Director.

 Period III-Student Teaching Practicum Period (9 months) (540 Practicum Clock Hours)

-The Student Teaching Practicum provides students a real-world experience under the direct supervision of a qualified Montessori educator at a qualified and accredited Montessori school.
-The Student Teaching Practicum is a key component of the student's preparation to be a teacher.
+The Student Teaching Practicum provides adult learners a real-world experience under the direct supervision of a qualified Montessori educator at a qualified and accredited Montessori school.
+The Student Teaching Practicum is a key component of the adult learner's preparation to be a teacher.
 Although distinct from the Academic Content Period, it is infused with academics and their real-life application with classes and students.
-The Practicum Period serves as an opportunity for students to develop and refine the craft of teaching.
+The Practicum Period serves as an opportunity for adult learners to develop and refine the craft of teaching.
 The Student Teaching Practicum Period may take one of two forms:

 - Prior experience as an Assistant in a Montessori environment